AijaRe/42Porto_cpp/cpp09/README.md

 1. Place all operands(numbers) in a stack
 2. When an operator appears, pop first 2 elements from the stack
 3. Apply the operator to the popped elements (second popped element - operator - first popped element) and place the result back on stack.
+4. After processing the entire input string, the stack should contain a single value aka result.